-Throughout the years, this Military.com Fitness Channel has been focused on teaching skills, passing tips, and hopefully motivating some of you to be more physically active, especially if you are in the tactical professions (military, police, fire/EMT).
-But do you know WHY we should consider tactical fitness -- not just during our service time, but after?
+Throughout the years, this Military.com Fitness Channel has been focused on teaching skills, passing tips and hopefully motivating some of you to be more physically active, especially if you are in the tactical professions (military, police, fire/EMT).
+But do you know why we should consider tactical fitness -- not just during our service time, but after?

-Tactical Fitness is the ability to perform survival-related skills, such as running, rucking, swimming, buddy rescue, climbing, jumping and equipment carry, which require full-body strength, muscle coordination, stamina, speed, agility and cardiovascular conditioning.
+Tactical fitness is the ability to perform survival-related skills, such as running, rucking, swimming, buddy rescue, climbing, jumping and equipment carry, which require full-body strength, muscle coordination, stamina, speed, agility and cardiovascular conditioning.
 But the ability to recover from the physical, mental and emotional stress requires a delicate balance of recovery-related skills: recovery, sleep, nutrition, flexibility and mobility.

-Tactical Fitness is not just a cool word you put in front of fitness to make a new fitness trend.
+Tactical fitness is not just a cool word you put in front of fitness to make a new fitness trend.
 It is literally life or death for the tactical professions.

 Maintaining strong bodies as we age is just one goal of tactical fitness.
 Keeping the mind strong and resilient to handle the stresses of life in the tactical world may seem like an underlying result one receives from engaging in a fitness program, but it actually requires work and an understanding of the physiology of stress.
-See de-stress related articles, such as Stress: The Perfect Storm.
+See de-stress-related articles, such as Stress: The Perfect Storm.

 Learning how to deal with daily stress will help you learn to master mental stress and avoid it from becoming chronic.
 Just minutes a day of focused time on yourself and your well-being can be all you need to help you prevent a major setback mentally, physically and emotionally.
-That is Tactical Fitness.
+That is tactical fitness.

-The people who have endured Phase 1: To the Training and Phase 2: Through the Training, to get to Phase 3: Change things up significantly because the mission has changed.
+For the people who have endured Phase 1: To the Training and Phase 2: Through the Training to get to Phase 3: Change things up significantly because the mission has changed.
 No longer are you preparing for a grueling selection, boot camp or academy class.

-Now, you are focused on longevity and spreading out your training so that you include all the elements of fitness, rest, nutrition, sleep, mobility and recovery.
+Now you are focused on longevity and spreading out your training so that you include all elements of fitness, rest, nutrition, sleep, mobility and recovery.

-All of these components will build a stronger mind and body, with abilities to perform the job like you were trained to do for a longer period of time.
+These components will build a stronger mind and body, with abilities to perform the job like you were trained to do for a longer period of time.
 Maybe you will build the type of longevity to sustain a 20-year career.
 In the end, the goal is to retire unbroken, so you can enjoy the second half of your life.

-That is Tactical Fitness and why it is so important to be well-rounded in your training and recovery.
+That is tactical fitness and why it is so important to be well-rounded in your training and recovery.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates and resources delivered directly to your inbox.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.